RouninMedia/DaNIS3H-Declarative-Events/README.md

 But this leaves us with a choice.
 We can either:

-a) declare event listeners inline (although that requires mixing javascript in with HTML markup)
+- declare event listeners inline (although that requires mixing javascript in with HTML markup)
-b) maintain a _Separation of Concerns_ (although that precludes being able to introduce event listeners declaratively)
+- maintain a _Separation of Concerns_ (although that precludes being able to introduce event listeners declaratively)

 What we ***can't achieve*** with either of the two approaches above is declare event listeners inline _while_ maintaining a _Separation of Concerns_.